Two goals in 2 minutes help Japan beat Costa Rica 2-0 at Women's World Cup

 WHY IT MATTERS

-The victory for Japan puts it on the verge of qualifying for the knockout stage for the fourth time in the nation’s history.
-If Spain defeats Zambia later Wednesday, then both Spain and Japan will move into the round of 16 with the group winner to be determined by their head-to-head match on Monday.
+Japan has now qualified for the knockout stage for the fourth time in the nation’s history.

+Japan won the tournament in 2011, beating the United States, and lost to the Americans in a rematch in 2015.

-Costa Rica was eliminated with its second loss of the group stage.
+Costa Rica was eliminated from contention with its second loss of the group stage.

 IN THEIR OWN WORDS